 - Customer context – purchase stage, location, time of the day, used browser or device, etc.

-Example 1 – location based content
+Example 1 – location-based content

 We recently completed a project for Bechtel Inc. who initially looked at delivering specific case studies that were relevant to the Middle East market.
-By using IP geotagging along with the advanced marketing functions in the kentico EMS, if someone has an I.P address from Dubai then the site will automatically serve up case studies for that region.
+By using IP geotagging along with the advanced marketing functions in the Kentico EMS, if someone has an I.P address from Dubai then the site will automatically serve up case studies for that region.

 Example 2 – user behaviour

-Your website can be powerful enough to give customers all the right information at the right time based on the users behavior and how the interact with your site over time so for example to can personalise the user’s experience based on visited pages, downloaded content, purchased products, campaign clicks, searched keywords, etc. So each visit could be an individual experience with your site dynamically changing for their needs automatically, so no more rigid sitemaps!
+Your website can be powerful enough to give customers all the right information at the right time based on the user’s behavior and how they interact with your site over time so for example to can personalise the user’s experience based on visited pages, downloaded content, purchased products, campaign clicks, searched keywords, etc. So each visit could be an individual experience with your site dynamically changing for their needs automatically, so no more rigid sitemaps!
 Here are some stats that highlight the need for Personalisation:

 74% of customers feel frustrated when website content is not personalized (Loyalty360)